dmochow/reciprocity/README.md

 # Reciprocity Toolbox

-This Matlab toolbox provides a set of functions to implement EEG-informed optimization of the tDCS montage, as outlined in:
+This Matlab toolbox provides a set of functions to implement EEG-informed optimization of the tDCS montage, as described in:

 Dmochowski, J. P., Koessler, L., Norcia, A. M., Bikson, M., & Parra, L. C. (2017).
 Optimal use of EEG recordings to target active brain areas with transcranial electrical stimulation.
 NeuroImage.

 The best place to start is generateFigure.m, which demonstrates the usage of the core functions: